Is there an energy price cap for business?

 Wholesale energy prices have been so volatile in recent years that households and businesses across the UK have been hit with record energy bills.
 A price cap is one way to help lower the amount customers pay for energy.
 But it’s not perfect.

-The energy price cap was introduced in 2019 to limit how much supplies could charge households on credit meters for gas and electricity.
+The energy price cap was introduced in 2019 to limit the amount suppliers could charge households on credit meters for gas and electricity.
 This came two years after the Safeguard Tariff, which caps the unit rate suppliers can charge anyone paying for gas or electricity in advance using a prepayment meter.

 The cap was brought in to end what (then Prime Minister) Theresa May described as “rip-off energy prices” that were being charged as a result of Britain’s “broken energy market”.